Why your medicines might change

 - dose of inhaler.

-You can speak to your healthcare professional if you’re worried.
-They can reassure you that your new inhaler is right for you.
+You can speak to your GP, nurse, or pharmacist if you have any questions about your inhaler.
+They can check and reassure you that your inhaler is right for you.

 There are other things you can do to help your asthma and the environment at the same time.

 Some inhalers are linked to the tobacco industry.
-If you feel uncomfortable using a device or brand that is linked to the tobacco industry, you can ask to change medicines.
+If you feel uncomfortable using a device or brand that is linked to the tobacco industry, you can ask to change your medicine.

 Find out more about inhalers and the tobacco industry.